Marilyn Lake: Early life and education

-Marilyn Lee Calvert was born 5 January 1949 in Hobart, Tasmania.
-On 5 October 1968 she married Sam (Philip Spencer) Lake.
-They have two daughters.
+Marilyn Lee Calvert was born on 5 January 1949 in Kettering, Tasmania.

 She studied history at the University of Tasmania, where she resided at Jane Franklin Hall, and graduated with a Bachelor of Arts on 10 April 1968.
 That year she submitted her honours thesis, W.A.
 Wood's and the Clipper, 1903 – 1909.
 A Study in Radical Journalism, and was awarded Honours which was conferred on 2 April 1969.

 On 11 April 1973 she was graduated Master of Arts by the University of Tasmania.
 Her thesis, on Tasmanian society in World War 1, became her first book, A Divided Society, in 1975.

 She was graduated a Doctor of Philosophy by Monash University in 1984.
 Her doctoral thesis, "The limits of hope: soldier settlement in Victoria, 1915–1938" became a book with the same title in 1987.

 Career

 In 1986, Lake was appointed a lecturer in History and Social Theory at The University of Melbourne.

-In 1988, she was appointed Senior Lecturer and made foundational Director of Women's Studies (1988–94) at La Trobe University.
-In 1991, Lake was appointed Reader in the Faculty of Humanities and Social Sciences, La Trobe University.
-In 1994 she was elevated to Professor of History, Faculty of Humanities and Social Sciences, La Trobe University with a Personal Chair in History.
+In 1988, she was appointed senior lecturer and made foundational director of women's studies (1988–94) at La Trobe University.
+In 1991, Lake was appointed reader in the Faculty of Humanities and Social Sciences, La Trobe University.
+In 1994 she was elevated to professor of history in the Faculty of Humanities and Social Sciences at La Trobe, with a Personal Chair in History.

-In 1997, she was Visiting Professorial Fellow, Stockholm University.
+In 1997, she was visiting professorial fellow at Stockholm University.

-In 2001–2002, she was the Chair of Australian Studies at Harvard University.
+In 2001–2002, she was the chair of Australian Studies at Harvard University.

-Between 2004 and 2008 she was an Australian Research Council Australian Professorial Fellow, La Trobe University.
+Between 2004 and 2008 she was an Australian Research Council Australian professorial fellow at La Trobe University.

 In 2008, she was a research fellow at the Australian Prime Ministers Centre in Canberra.

 In 2011, Lake was awarded another Australian Research Council Professorial Research Fellowship "to investigate the international history of Australian democracy.
 She will research both the impact of Australian democratic innovation – manhood suffrage, the 8-hour day, the Australian ballot, women's rights – overseas, and Australian engagements with international organisations such as the ILO and United Nations, the translation of new human rights into citizenship rights, at home, in the twentieth century."